srulre/tket/README.md

 conan create --profile=tket recipes/tket
 ```

-to build the tket library.
+to build the TKET libraries.

-To build and run the tket tests:
+To build and run the TKET tests:

 ```shell
 conan create --profile=tket recipes/tket-tests
 ```

-The tests with a running time >=1 second (on a regular modern laptop) are marked as hidden,
+The tests with a running time over 1 second (on a regular modern laptop) are marked as hidden,
 tagged with `"[long]"`, and are not run by default.
 To run the full suite of tests,
-add `-o tket-tests:full=True` to the above `conan create` command (or to the tket profile).
+add `-o tket-tests:full=True` to the above `conan create` command (or to the `tket` profile).
 The option `-o tket-tests:long=True` can also be used to run only the long tests.

 If you want to build the tests without running them, pass `--test-folder None` to the